Rade58/insta_pwa_cloneW/README.md

 reminder:

-(need to shorten script names when i finsh defining all necessary presets)
+- (need to shorten script names when i finsh defining all necessary presets)

-# Simple app made for practicing pwa techologies and setting up the right Webpack configuration with many presets
+# App made for practicing pwa techologies and setting up the right Webpack configuration with many presets

+Probably, I'm going to use this configuration for my portfolio

 ## Bundled with webpack